Free math software downloads

-|GeoGebra||Java-based, so PC, Mac, Linux||Dynamically interact with geometric figures and graphs.
+|GeoGebra||Cross platform on all devices, including Android and iOS (Apple).
+Reduced feature version for most phones.||Dynamically interact with geometric figures and graphs.
 Can perform differentiation and integration on functions.
 Ideal for investigating and exploring a wide array of math.||Open source|

 |Math Mechanixs||PC only||Extendable function library, a function solver, 2D and 3D graphing, a calculus facility allowing single, double and triple integration and differentiation.||Free registration required|